sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 operator name(s) **as this page lists them**: the page drops `_`-prefixed identifiers and merges in-place variants, so the trace name is not always the row name (`conv2d` traces `aten::_convolution`).

+If t2n cannot translate the operator, the spec still belongs in the
+catalog: put it in `gaps.py` with an `nnef_gap` instead of leaving the row unmeasured.

 `tests/test_proptest_aten_attribution.py` traces every spec and checks its declaration, so a spec that drifts onto a different operator fails there